 "Ivy" as she is affectionately named, is the sister hull to True North 1.
 Heavier and longer on the waterline, True North IV holds the record for the longest waterline length for a 12 Metre Class vessel.

-Ivy is in a league of her own within the Sint Maarten racing fleet and she offers you a race experience you'll never forget.
+Ivy is in a league of her own within the Cozumel, Mexico racing fleet and she offers you a race experience you'll never forget.

 Generally regarded as being the fastest light air 12 Metre Class boats in the world, Canada II competed in the 1987 Louis Vuitton Cup.